vyca2017/content/content/faq/graphql-how-to-download-graphql-idl-schema/graphql-how-to-download-graphql-idl-schema.md

     - shoe5xailo
 ---

-# How to Download the GraphQL IDL Schema
+# How to download the GraphQL IDL Schema

 The GraphQL schema describes the available types in a GraphQL API.
 The used syntax is the [IDL schema definition language](!alias-kr84dktnp0).